ctrlmaniac/sidebar/README.md

     * **filter**: IE opacity 0.5 = 50 and so on: `'Alpha(opacity=50)'`.

 ## Release History
+* **v1.5.1** (2015-10-21) - Fork to simpler-sidebar-evergreen, use CSS3
+transitions for the sidebar and mask elements.
 * **v1.4.0** (2015-08-19) - Fix resize issue [#7](https://github.com/dcdeiv/simpler-sidebar/issues/7).
 * **v1.3.4** (2015-07-08) - Enhancement in the README.md, package.json, and bower.json files.
 * **v1.3.3** (2015-07-02) -